What Is Holistic Mental Health?

 Holistic counseling shares core elements with talk therapy.
 It also draws on tools that support emotional, physical, and reflective well-being.
 Sessions may include mindfulness, grounding techniques, and gentle body-awareness practices.
 This approach helps people understand how different parts of their lives influence their mental health.

 People often explore balance, purpose, life transitions, and emotional patterns alongside clinical concerns such as depression, anxiety, or trauma.
-Through holisitc mental health treatment, this blend allows clinical insight and mindful awareness to work together.
+Through holistic mental health treatment, this blend allows clinical insight and mindful awareness to work together.
 In time, clients can build skills that support daily life and ongoing growth.
 These skills often help people create healthier responses to stress and change

 Common Modalities Used